Jo-JPEG/manifestation-magic/README.md

 ### Languages Used

-- HTML
+- HTML was used to create the frontend pages.
-- CSS
+- CSS was used to style the frontend site.
-- Python
-- Django
+- Python and Django were used to build the backend framework.
+- GitHub was used to host the repository and for version control.
+- Heroku was used as a platform to host the deployed site.

 ### Frameworks, Libraries & Programs Used

-Add any frameworks, libraries or programs used while creating your project.

 - [Microsoft Copilot](https://copilot.microsoft.com/) was used (See AI Implementation and Orchestration)
-- [FireAlpaca](https://firealpaca.com/) for creating custom images
+- [FireAlpaca](https://firealpaca.com/) was used for creating the custom logo and editing other images for use on the site.
 - [dbdiagram.io ](https://dbdiagram.io/)
 - [Google Fonts](https://fonts.google.com/)
 - [Favicon.cc](https://www.favicon.cc/)
 - [coolors](https://coolors.co/)
 - [Balsamiq](https://balsamiq.com/) was used for initial wireframe creation.

-## AI Implementation an d Orchestration
+## AI Implementation and Orchestration

 ### Use Cases and Reflections:
 (Highlight how prompts, such as reverse, question-and-answer or multi-step, were used to support learners with SEND or ALN where relevant.)